Access at Storyhouse

 If you require a carer or an essential companion – including a guide dog – to accompany you to Storyhouse events, then you can bring a personal assistant at no charge.

-To join the Access Register: Call 01244 409 113 (option #1) or speak to a member of staff at Storyhouse.
+To join the Access Register: Call 01244 409 113 (option #1 and then option #3) or speak to a member of staff at Storyhouse.
 Once you are registered, you can access Free Essential Companion tickets for your carer when you book in any of the following ways:

 - at storyhouse.com (log in to your web account before booking)